shrividya-subramaniam/LangChain-for-LLM-Application-Development-Coursera-Project/README.md

-# LangChain for LLM Application Development Coursera Project (DeepLearning.AI course)
+# LangChain for LLM Application Development Coursera Project (DeepLearning.AI)

 This project covers essential skills for expanding the use cases and capabilities of language models in application development using the LangChain framework.